Dr. Maria Vernet

-Dr. Maria Vernet is the Co-Principal Investigator for FjordPhyto and a Senior Research Biologist at Scripps Institution of Oceanography.
+Dr. Maria Vernet is a Senior Research Biologist at Scripps Institution of Oceanography, UC San Diego and served as the Lead Principal Investigator for FjordPhyto from 2017-2025.
 Vernet has conducted research in international settings since 1987 when she first traveled to the Arctic and in 1988 to Antarctica.
 She participated in one of the first research teams to study the effect of ultraviolet radiation on marine phytoplankton after the discovery of the Antarctic ozone hole in 1985.
 She has also participated in research studying free-floating icebergs and the ecosystems of the Larsen B Ice Shelf.
 Maria was recently awarded the prestigious AAAS Accomplished Scientist Fellow in Biological Sciences from the American Association for the Advancement of Science in 2018.

-Dr. Rick Reynolds is the Co-Principal Investigator for FjordPhyto and Project Scientist at the Scripps Institution of Oceanography who develops and uses optical tools, including satellite measurements of ocean color to study ocean ecology and biogeochemistry.
+Dr. Rick Reynolds is a Project Scientist at the Scripps Institution of Oceanography, UC San Diego and joined the FjordPhyto team as a Co-Principal Investigator from 2021-2025.
+Rick develops and uses optical tools, including satellite measurements of ocean color to study ocean ecology and biogeochemistry.
 He has extensive experience working in both polar regions.
 Rick received his Ph.D. from the University of Southern California (1996) and his B.S. from Bowling Green State University (1986).
 He serves on several NASA working groups and international science teams.

 Her first expedition to Antarctica occurred in 2013 where she lived aboard the U.S. Antarctic Programs’ icebreaker Nathaniel B. Palmer for 53-days tracing the fate of algal carbon export in the Ross Sea.
 The same day she boarded the Palmer icebreaker for the two-month expedition at sea, she ran a marathon on the Ross Ice Shelf, dressed as a banana.
-Every year since 2017 (except the pandemic 2020-2021) she has traveled to the Antarctic Peninsula on various tour ships running FjordPhyto as Lecturer & Scientist.
-She has spent more than 250 days at sea in Antarctica.
+Every year since 2017 (except the pandemic 2020-2021) she has traveled to the Antarctic Peninsula on various tour ships running FjordPhyto and working as an Expedition Guide as Education and Citizen Science Coordinator, General Naturalist, Lecturer & Scientist.
+She has spent more than 360 days at sea in Antarctica.

-Martina Mascioni is a collaborating post-doctoral researcher from Argentina working at División Ficología in the Facultad de Ciencias Naturales y Museo at the Universidad Nacional de La Plata (Buenos Aires, Argentina).
-Her PhD thesis work used samples from the FjordEco and FjordPhyto projects focusing on the ecology and diversity of the phytoplankton community from the coastal areas of the western Antarctic Peninsula.
+Dr. Martina Mascioni is FjordPhyto’s FIRST official Doctor!
+She is a collaborating post-doctoral researcher from Argentina working at División Ficología in the Facultad de Ciencias Naturales y Museo at the Universidad Nacional de La Plata (Buenos Aires, Argentina).
+Her PhD thesis work used samples from the FjordEco (the mother program to FjordPhyto) and FjordPhyto projects focusing on the ecology and diversity of the phytoplankton community from the coastal areas of the western Antarctic Peninsula.

 Martina was born in Ushuaia (Argentina), one of the cities that most travelers visit before or after their trip to Antarctica.
 She has also lived in San Luis (Argentina) and currently resides in La Plata, where she moved to pursue a scientific career as a Biologist.
 In her free time, she plays field hockey and loves outdoor activities, like biking and hiking in San Luis mountains.
 She speaks Spanish, English, and some Italian.